shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 * creates alias for the new index

 !!! warning

-    If you add field/s to the structure and reindex, they won't be available until `elasticsearch-export` is called.
+    If you add field/s to the structure and reindex, they won't be available until `elasticsearch-export` is called.<br>
     Your application must handle the properties not being filled correctly until all products are exported.

 !!! danger

-    Using this phing target after changing the type of field to another in structure _(e.g., changing it from `bool` to `integer`)_ will cause an error.
+    Using this phing target after changing the type of field to another in structure _(e.g., changing it from `bool` to `integer`)_ will cause an error.<br>
     If you need to make this change, please add new field with the correct type and delete the old field instead.

 #### elasticsearch-export
 Exports all data for index to Elasticsearch.

 !!! note

     From v9.1.1 and higher the export command also run migration for Elasticsearch structure when necessary

 !!! note

     If you want to export only data of one domain e.g. when you are introducing new domain in production, you can use `php bin/console shopsys:elasticsearch:data-export --domain-id=<DOMAIN_ID>`

 #### elasticsearch-export-changed
 Exports only changed data for index to Elasticsearch.

 !!! note

     If you want to export only data of one domain e.g. when you are introducing new domain in production, you can use `php bin/console shopsys:elasticsearch:changed-data-export --domain-id=<DOMAIN_ID>`

 ### Coding standards